BonsonW/slorado/README.md

 A script to calculate basecalling accuracy is provided:
 ```
-set environment variable MINIMAP2, if minimap2 is not in PATH.
+# set environment variable MINIMAP2, if minimap2 is not in PATH (export MINIMAP2=/path/to/minimap2).
+# set environment variable DATAMASH, if datamash is not in PATH (export DATAMASH=/path/to/datamash).
 scripts/calculate_basecalling_accuarcy.sh hg38noAlt.fa reads.fastq

+# expected median identity scores for test/PGXXXX230339/reads_1k.blow5:
+# FAST v5.0.0: 0.940696
+# HAC v5.0.0:  0.976852
+# SUP v5.0.0:  0.988194
 ```

 For a more exhaustive test of slorado's features (on GPU setups), we have provided an [extensive test script](test/extensive.sh).
 This will automatically download the requisite test data and tools to test DNA/RNA basecalling, methylation detection, and flash attention support on your device.
 We highly recommend running this to ensure basecalling works on your machine.
 Excluding the automated binary release test mode, this script is meant to work on both ARM and x86 architectures.